Maria Filipa de Oliveira

-Maria Felipa de Oliveira (died July 4, 1873) was an Afro-Brazilian independence fighter, and is considered a controversial figure.
+Maria Felipa de Oliveira (died July 4, 1873) was an Afro-Brazilian independence fighter.
 She is believed to be from island of Itaparica, Bahia, and was active during the Brazilian War of Independence.
 The independence struggle against the Portuguese lasted a little over a year, with many battles centered on Itaparica.
 Maria Felipa is noted as one of three women who participated in the struggle for Bahia's independence in 1823, the others being the military figure Maria Quitéria (1792–1853) and Sister Joana Angélica (1761–1822).

 Independence struggle

 The life of Maria Felipa is poorly documented.
 She was born on Itaparica Island, date unknown, and was a seafood vendor and laborer.
 She was a freewoman and likely the daughter of an enslaved family of Sudanese descent; by oral tradition, she was a practitioner of capoeira.
 She led a group of 200 people, primarily women of Afro-Brazilian and of indigenous populations of Tupinambás and Tapuias, in the Battle of Itaparica, January 7–9, 1823.
 The provisional government of Bahia recommended that residents of the island evacuate, but Maria Felipa and the resistance group remained, likely because of long-standing conflict, known as the mata-marotos, between the Portuguese and ethnic minorities in Bahia.

 The resistance group fortified the island by constructed trenches along its broad beaches, sending supplies to the inland Recôncavo region, and watching the coast by both day and night to prevent the landing of Portuguese troops.
 Ubaldo Osório Pimentel reports that the Maria Felipa's resistance group set fire to some of the 42 Portuguese vessels anchored in the vicinity of the island to invade the city of Salvador.
 The group is known to have set fire to the Canhoneira Dez de Fevereiro on October 1, 1822, on the Beach of Manguinhos and the Constituição on October 12, 1822, at Praia do Convento.
 Maria Felipa and other of the independence fought against Portuguese on land in the same period.
 They used the peixeira, a knife used in the fishmongering trade; and stinging branches of cansanção, any of a number of indigenous species of plants highly poisonous to the skin.

 Two watchmen of the vessels, Araújo Mendes and Guimarães das Uvas, were seduced by members of Maria Felipa's group; once nude and drunk, the Portuguese were beaten with cansanção.
 The "seduction tactic" was similarly carried out in Saubara in the nearby inland city of Santo Amaro.
 Women in both areas also appeared as souls of the dead wearing masks and sheets, a tactic which caused the Portuguese to flee and enabled women fighters to provide relief supplies to Brazilian troops hiding in remote inland areas.